Funding opportunities for researchers

 The new funding scheme is intended to:

-In the meantime, please direct all inquiries about Cancer Council Queensland research funding opportunities to:
+Enquiries about Cancer Council Queensland research funding opportunities should be directed to:

 NOTE: Regarding tobacco industry funding

 Persons who are applicants for, or in receipt of, tobacco industry funding are not eligible to apply for or receive funding from Cancer Council Queensland.
 Staff of institutions receiving funding from the tobacco industry will also not be eligible to apply for or receive funding from, Cancer Council Queensland.
 A declaration signed by a responsible officer of the institution that the institution is not in receipt of tobacco industry funding will be required.